The Kingston Trio: Trademark and roster changes, 2017 to the present

-Consequently, in October 2017, Grove, Zorn, and Dougherty were replaced as the Trio by new licensees Reynolds and Marvin and their friend, Tim Gorelangton.
+In October 2017, Grove, Zorn, and Dougherty were replaced as the Trio by new licensees Josh Reynolds (son of original Kingston Trio founder Nick Reynolds), Mike Marvin, a close childhood friend of the Reynolds family, and Tim Gorelangton.
 In 2018, Josh Reynolds left the group and was replaced by Bob Haworth, who became a member of the band for the third time.
 At the end of 2018, Haworth left the group and was replaced by another former Limeliter, Don Marovich.
 Marovich resigned from the group in early 2022 and was replaced by Americana artist Buddy Woodward.